ugreg/connected-field-service/README.md

 ## Exercise 2: Provision Azure Trial

-1. On your PC, browse to the [Azure free trail website](https://azure.microsoft.com/en-us/free/) [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/) in the same web browser as you.
+1.On your PC, browse to the [Azure free trail website](https://azure.microsoft.com/en-us/free/) [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/) by opening a new tab in the same web browser as you configured Dynamics.

 2. Click `Start Free >` and sign In with your Dynamics Tenant Trial user ID created in Exercise 1 Step 4 if prompted to do so.

   <img src="imgs/az-free-trial.png">